-Patients who have been admitted to the hospital with severe COVID-19 may be screened for their participation in this study if their hospital is taking part in the study.
+Patients who have been admitted to the hospital with moderate to severe COVID-19 may be screened for their participation in EU-SolidAct studies if their hospital is taking part.
 Patients being admitted to hospitals who are not involved in the study will not be included.

-Patients who will not be admitted to the study may include those who are unable to make an informed choice about their participation in the study, those who are below the age of consent or those who may be pregnant.
+Patients who cannot take part in our studies may include those who are unable to make an informed choice about their participation in the study, those who are below the age of consent, and those who may be pregnant.

 - What will happen to me if I am included in the study?

-The Bari-Solid Act trial is a double blind, randomised trial.
-This means that once you are included in the study, you will be randomly assigned to either the baricitinib arm of the trial (the “active” arm) or a non-baricitinib “placebo” arm.
-All patients involved in the trial will receive the same state of the art treatment any other patient would receive in their situation, but patients who have been admitted to the active arm of the study will also receive baricitinib.
+Our trials are double blind, randomised trials.
+This means that once you are included in the study, you will be randomly assigned to either the test drug arm of the trial (the “active” arm) or a placebo arm.
+All patients involved in the trial will receive the same state of the art treatment that any other patient would receive in their situation, but they will also receive the study drug.
 Your study doctor will explain how the treatments will be given and the timing, as well as any potential side effects you may experience.

 - Why is this trial randomised?

 There are several reasons why we use randomisation in drug trials.
 The first is that it eliminates bias in who is picked to be part of the study.
 Eliminating bias is very important because it means that all patients are treated equally, which allows investigators to directly compare the results of the trial.
-It is important that we have both people who are receiving standard treatment with baricitinib and patients who are receiving just the standard treatment so that we can see whether there is a difference in the recovery between patients receiving baricitinib and those who do not.
+It is important that we have both people who are receiving standard treatment plus the study drug and patients who are receiving just the standard treatment alone so that we can see whether there is a difference in the recovery between patients receiving the study drug and those who do not.
 It is also useful for reducing bias in how patients react to questions or in the effect of their expectations on potential results.